NREL/floris/docs/examples.md

 Try different values for met_mast_option to vary the location of the met mast within the two-turbine farm.

+### 32_plot_velocity_deficit_profiles.py
+This example illustrates how to plot velocity deficit profiles at several locations downstream of a turbine.
+Here we use the following definition:

+    velocity_deficit = (homogeneous_wind_speed - u) / homogeneous_wind_speed
+        , where u is the wake velocity obtained when the incoming wind speed is the same at all heights and equal to `homogeneous_wind_speed`.

 ### 29_floating_vs_fixedbottom_farm.py

 Compares a fixed-bottom wind farm (with a gridded layout) to a floating